-If you use the sample mean to predict the amount of soap each family uses, your error is $(y-\bar{y})$ for each family.
-Squaring each error so that worries about signs are overcome, and then adding the squared errors together, gives you a measure of the total mistake you make if you use to predict y.
-Your total mistake is $\sum (y-\bar{y})^2$ .
-The total mistake you make using the regression model would be $\sum (y-\hat{y})^2$ .
-The difference between the mistakes, a raw measure of how much your prediction has improved, is $\sum (\hat{y}-\bar{y})^2$ .
+If you use the sample mean to predict the amount of the price of each apartment, your error is $(y-\overline{y})$ for each apartment.
+Squaring each error so that worries about signs are overcome, and then adding the squared errors together, gives you a measure of the total mistake you make if you want to predict y.
+Your total mistake is $\Sigma(y-\overline{y})^2$.
+The total mistake you make using the regression model would be $\Sigma(y-\hat{y})^2$.
+The difference between the mistakes, a raw measure of how much your prediction has improved, is $\Sigma(\hat{y}-\overline{y})^2$.
 To make this raw measure of the improvement meaningful, you need to compare it to one of the two measures of the total mistake.
 This means that there are two measures of "how good" your regression equation is.
 One compares the improvement to the mistakes still made with regression.
 The other compares the improvement to the mistakes that would be made if the mean was used to predict.
-The first is called an F-score because the sampling distribution of these measures follows the F-distribution seen in the "F-test and one-way anova" chapter.
-The second is called $R^2$ , or the "coefficient of determination".
+The first is called an F-score because the sampling distribution of these measures follows the F-distribution seen in Chapter 6, "F-test and One-Way ANOVA".
+The second is called R^2 , or the coefficient of determination.

 All of these mistakes and improvements have names, and talking about them will be easier once you know those names.
-The total mistake made using the sample mean to predict, $\sum (y-\bar{y})^2$ , is called the "sum of squares, total".
-The total mistake made using the regression, $\sum (y-\hat{y})^2$ , is called the "sum of squares, residual" or the

-"sum of squares, error".
-The total improvement made by using regression, $\sum (\hat{y} - \bar{y})^2$ is called the "sum of squares, regression" or "sum of squares, model".
+The total mistake made using the sample mean to predict, $\Sigma(y-y)^2$, is called the sum of squares, total.
+The total mistake made using the regression, $\Sigma(y-\hat{y})^2$, is called the sum of squares, error (residual).
+The general improvement made by using regression, $\Sigma(\hat{y}-\hat{y})^2$ is called the sum of squares, regression or sum of squares, model.
 You should be able to see that: